 And here’s some others that came highly recommended which we really wanted to try, but sadly just didn’t have enough meals in the day!

 What to pack: The weather is wonderfully mild there, ranging from 50s to 80s almost year round.
-I'd suggest packing sundresses, jeans, tees, a denim jacket, and lightweight sweaters.
-Also, sunscreen and bug spray (mosquitos!) as well as low, comfortable walking shoes are a must!
+I’d suggest packing sundresses, jeans, tees, a denim jacket, and lightweight sweaters.
+Also, sunscreen and bug spray (mosquitos!) as well as low, comfortable walking shoes or wedges are a must!